hritikakolkar/leetcode/README.md

 # LEETCODE SOLUTIONS IN PYTHON
-### 😄 PR for a new solution to the questions in this repo. 😄
+### 😄 Pull Request for a new solution to the questions in this repo. 😄
 + [Leetcode Profile Link](https://leetcode.com/hritikakolkar/)
 + [Data Structure and Algorithm in Python](https://github.com/HRITIKAKOLKAR/DSA)